Revisiting the de Rham-Witt complex: Dieudonn e Complexes

 \begin{corollary} Let $(M^{\ast}, d, F)$ be a saturated Dieudonn\'{e} complex.
 Then the quotient map $u\colon M^{\ast} / pM^{\ast} \rightarrow \WittScript_1(M)^{\ast}$ is a quasi-isomorphism of cochain complexes. \end{corollary}

 \begin{proof} Regard $\mathrm{H}^{\ast}(M/pM)$ as a cochain complex with respect to the Bockstein operator, as in Proposition~\ref{prop62}.
 We have a commutative diagram of cochain complexes

-where the bottom horizontal map is the isomorphism of Proposition \ref{prop11} (which one easily checks to be a map of cochain complexes as in Proposition~\ref{prop62}), the right vertical map is the quasi-isomorphism of Proposition \ref{prop62}, and $\alpha_F$ is an isomorphism by virtue of our assumption that $M^{\ast}$ is saturated.
+where the bottom horizontal map is the isomorphism of Proposition \ref{prop11} (which one easily checks to be a map of cochain complexes as in Proposition~\ref{prop62}, either directly or using the surjectivity of $u$), the right vertical map is the quasi-isomorphism of Proposition \ref{prop62}, and $\alpha_F$ is an isomorphism by virtue of our assumption that $M^{\ast}$ is saturated.
 It follows that $u$ is also a quasi-isomorphism. \end{proof}